Buster Meat Market

-The Buster Meat Market, located at about 250 Main Ave. in Challis in Custer County, Idaho was a historic building built in c.1897.
+The Buster Meat Market, located at about 250 Main Ave. in Challis in Custer County, Idaho, USA, was a historic building constructed in c.1897.
 It was listed on the National Register of Historic Places in 1980.

 It was a one-story stone building with a galvanized iron front manufactured by the Mesker Bros. of St. Louis, Missouri.
-It was built for George McGowan, a merchant, and was rented to William Buster until Buster outright purchased the building.
+It was built for George McGowan, a merchant, and was rented to William Buster until Buster purchased the building.
 The building was considered the finest building in Challis for a number of years.